cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 g(h,\phi) = g_e  \dfrac{1+k\sin^2(\phi)}{\sqrt{1-e^2\sin^2(\phi)}}\cdot  \dfrac{1}{\left(1+\dfrac{h}{R(\phi)}\right)^2}
 $$(WGS84_h)

-Note that the altitude factor is approximate, since, in an ellipsoid, the center of gravity is not intersected by the normal of the surface, except at the poles and at the equator.
+Note that the altitude factor is approximate, since, in an ellipsoid, the center of gravity is not intersected by the normal of the surface, except at the poles and at the equator ([](#fig:vertical-deflection)).
 Moreover, the factor does not take into account the increase of the centrifugal force with altitude.
 We can consider such correction negligible.

 :::{figure} https://upload.wikimedia.org/wikipedia/commons/8/8f/Geodetic_coordinates.svg
+:label: fig:vertical-deflection
 Representation of an ellipsoid and the <wiki:vertical_deflection>.
 :::